kbsriram/typesetview/README.md

 #### And lastly...

-A couple of small typographic controls.
+A few small, but handy typographic controls.

 ![Glue expansion animation](docs/glue_animated.gif)

 First, you can allow the expansion of inter-word spaces in controlled amounts, if you want to further minimize gaps at the ends of lines.

 Second, you can set the [typographic leading](https://en.wikipedia.org/wiki/Leading) explicitly, rather than TextView's unintuitive spacing "multipliers" and "adders".
 If you want to set text at 16/18dp - you just set typeSize and typeLeading to 16dp and 18dp respectively.

+Third, you can directly specify font families -- including fonts you include under your `assets/` folder -- directly from your XML.

 ## Using TypesetView